Soy Milk Benefits: Is It Healthy? (2026)

 Is soy milk good for weight loss?

-Soy milk has more calories (80-100) than almond milk (30-40) but significantly more protein.
-The protein helps you feel fuller longer and supports muscle maintenance during weight loss.
-It's a good choice for balanced weight loss, but not the lowest-calorie option.
-Compare all plant milks for weight loss
+Soy milk can support weight loss despite having more calories (80-100) than almond milk.
+The 7-9g of protein per cup helps you feel fuller longer and supports muscle maintenance during weight loss.
+It's a good choice for balanced weight loss, though not the lowest-calorie option.

 Can children drink soy milk?

-Yes.
-The American Academy of Pediatrics considers fortified soy milk acceptable for children over age 1 (after consulting with a pediatrician).
-It's been safely consumed by children in Asian countries for generations.
-Choose unsweetened, fortified versions.
-Read our complete guide to plant milk for kids
+Yes, after consulting with a pediatrician.
+The American Academy of Pediatrics considers fortified soy milk acceptable for children over age 1.
+It has been safely consumed by children in Asian countries for generations.
+Choose unsweetened, fortified versions with calcium and vitamin D. See our guide on plant milk for kids for more details.

 The Bottom Line